 - Add water and bring to boil.
 Boil on medium high for 10-12 more minutes.

-- Stir in the chicken bouillon and add the salt and pepper.
+- Stir in spices, herbs, and add the salt and pepper.

 - In a separate sauce pan on medium low heat, add the slices of butter.